indiana-university/rivet-docs/content/components/page-content/tabs.md

 - Displaying multiple unique views of the same data
 - Category labels are short and easy to understand
 - Switching between views is common for your users’ goals
-- Categories names are unlikely to change very often and number of categories is unlikely to grow
+- Category names are unlikely to change very often and number of categories is unlikely to grow

 ## When to consider something else
 - Displaying six or more categories (or more than what will easily fit horizontally on your target users' screen)